 Self-defined variables (#VAR, #ENDVAR, #DELETE)

-Self-defined variables are created and possibly initialised in the NC main program or subroutine after the program name in a declaration block which starts with #VAR and ends with #ENDVAR.
+Self-defined variables are created and initialised as required in the NC main program or subroutine after the program name in a declaration block which starts with #VAR and ends with #ENDVAR .

 Notice